Canada border blockade clearing peacefully as police move in

 Protests inspired by the Canadian demonstrations were seen in parts of Europe on Saturday.

-Earlier this week in New Zealand, protesters rolled up to Parliament grounds in a convoy of cars and trucks, set up camp and refused to leave.
+Earlier this week in New Zealand, protesters rolled up to Parliament grounds in a convoy of cars and trucks and set up camp.
 Police have taken a hands-off approach after initial attempts to remove them resulted in physical confrontations.

-Gillies reported from Toronto.
-Nick Perry contributed to this report from Wellington, New Zealand.
+Householder reported from Windsor, and Gillies from Toronto.
+Thomas Adamson in Paris and Nick Perry in Wellington, New Zealand, contributed to this story.

-Note: This story has been updated to correct typos in the 11th graf and the contributing line.